EmbarkStudios/emote/docs/callback.rst

 The `Callback` interface
 ########################

 The callback is the core interface used to hook into the Emote framework.
 You can think of these as events - when the training loop starts, we'll invoke `begin_training` on all callback objects.
-Then we'll start a new cycle, and call :meth:`Callback.begin_cycle`.
+Then we'll start a new cycle, and call :meth:`Callback.begin_cycle` for those that need it.

 All in all, the flow of callbacks is like this: